cds-snc/digital-canada-ca/content/en/blog/posts/communication-is-key-a-phonetic-alphabet-for-covid-alert.md

 ---
 layout: blog
-title: "Communication is key: A phonetic alphabet for COVID Alert"
+title: 'Communication is key: A phonetic alphabet for COVID Alert'
+description: >-
-description: Learn how and why our team developed a new phonetic alphabet to help healthcare workers using the COVID Alert Portal give one-time keys over the phone to patients during a stressful time.
+  Learn how and why our team developed a new phonetic alphabet to help healthcare workers using the COVID Alert Portal give one-time keys over the phone to patients during a stressful time.
-author: Élise Cossette, Outreach and Yedida Zalik, Content Design
+author: 'Élise Cossette, Outreach and Yedida Zalik, Content Design'
 date: 2020-10-27T12:56:48.422Z
 image: /img/cds/banner-phonetic-alphabetic-blog.jpg
+image-alt: >-
-image-alt: A healthcare worker successfully communicating a one-time key to a patient over the phone.
+  A healthcare worker successfully communicating a one-time key to a patient over the phone.
 translationKey: phonetic-alphabet
-thumb: ""
+thumb: /img/cds/thumbnails/banner-phonetic-alphabetic-blog.jpg
-processed: ""
+processed: 1603809166911
 ---
 Healthcare workers put themselves at risk to keep us safe.
 They also play a crucial role in the success of the COVID Alert app.